mrlandero/KaseiCoin_Token_Crowdsale/README.md

 To use the 'KaseiCoin Token Crowdsale' application, simply clone the repository and import the code in both the `KaseiCoinMintable.sol` and `KaseiCoinCrowdsale.sol` files into the Remix IDE.

-Step 1: Compile the `KaseiCoin` contract
+Step 1: Compile the `KaseiCoin` Contract

 ![KaseiCoin Compiled Contract](Evaluation_Evidence/one_kaseicoin_compile.png)